 Which are the best Epcot restaurants?
-Of course this will always be a matter of option, but we think that some restaurants are stand outs.
-Others are probably best put to the bottom of your must do list!
+Of course, this will always be a matter of opinion, but we think that some restaurants are standouts.

 Epcot Le Cellier Steakhouse Restaurant